Faith & Spirituality

 How Faith Can Help

-Research has shown that for some, religion and individual spirituality can directly improve our physical and mental health.
+Some people find that religion and individual spirituality have a positive impact their physical and mental health.

 One practice that has received a lot of attention is contemplative prayer and meditation.
 Many people have found that 10-20 minutes of meditation is beneficial to their mental well-being.

-The relaxation response was originally observed in practitioners of Transcendental Meditation, a form of Buddhist meditation, but subsequent research has found the relaxation response can result from other contemplative practices as well.
-The daily ritual prayers of Islam and the Catholic practice of praying with rosary beads, for instance, are religious rituals that invoke the relaxation response.
+Other have found relaxation through other contemplative practices.
+The daily ritual prayers of Islam and the Catholic practice of praying with rosary beads, for instance, are religious rituals that can invoke a meditative response.

 Religion offers other supports for mental health as well.
 One of the most popular ways to interact with the community is to attend congregational gatherings such as Sunday church, Saturday Torah readings, prayer meetings or full-moon celebrations at Hindu temples.

 These group religious rituals provide structured social activities that cause relatively little anxiety and benefit our health directly.
 Places of worship may also offer a number of resources and social activities that can encourage and support people living with a mental health condition and their families, providing additional benefits through community connections